openebs-archive/openebs-docs/docs/bluegreen.md

 ### B/G strategy for stateful applications which are not databases

-In this case, a direct clone of the OpenEBS volume is created and synchronous replication connection is setup between the primary volume (Blue) and secondary volume (Green).
+In this case, a direct clone of the OpenEBS volume is created and synchronous replication connection is set up between the primary volume (Blue) and secondary volume (Green).
 The B/G strategy sequence for upgrade is performed as described below.

 1. Stateful application (APP-V1) is connected to OpenEBS volume OE-V1
-2. OE-V1 is cloned to OE-V2 and a synchronous replication data connection is setup between OE-V1 and OE-V2
+2. OE-V1 is cloned to OE-V2 and a synchronous replication data connection is set up between OE-V1 and OE-V2
 3. Once OE-V2 is ready, new version of the application (APP-V2) is launched and load balancer is pointed to APP-V2.
 OpenEBS volume is switched to reverse replication mode, the data is now synchronized from OE-V2 to OE-V1.
 It is important to note that the data schema of APP-V1 and APP-V2 are backward compatible with each other so that both versions of application can work with data.
 4. If there is any issue with the application version APP-V2 / Green copy, the load balancer is pointed to APP-V1, where the latest data is already available on OE-V1.
 The deployment is back on Blue copy.